LunaAmora/4orth/README.md

 - Hexadecimal numbers (as `0x` format on numbers, and as `\\` plus 2 digits on strings)
 - Null terminated string support in const evaluation (evaluates to a pointer to the string)

-- Baked in pseudo random number generator (will be removed once there is int64 support).
+- Baked in pseudo random number generator (will be removed on the future).
 ```porth
 proc rnd-coord -- int int in 20 rnd 20 rnd end
 ```